 Nerves and Male Libido

-Male libido is complex.
-It results from a combination of physical and emotional aspects of the body.
+The male libido is complex.
+It results from a combination of the physical and emotional aspects of the body.
 To integrate these areas, the body uses hormones and neurotransmitters.
 Steroid hormones, such as testosterone, prime the body to respond to sexual cues.
 They do so, in part, by affecting neurotransmitter function.2 However, the nervous system signals are the fast-acting, “in the moment” actors.2

 Dopamine and Testosterone: A Two-Way Path